Know before you go: A (truly essential) Montréal guide

 The ability to speak French isn’t a necessity to feel comfortable in Montréal, but you’ll love the bonus points from locals when you attempt to speak en français.
 Virtually all Montréal locals are at least bilingual (if not trilingual — or beyond), so you’ll have no trouble finding service in English.
 Get in the mood with these fun French phrases to use in Montréal.

-You might be interested to know that city has more than 120 cultural groups and over 20% of population speaks three languages or more.
+You might be interested to know that the city has more than 120 cultural groups and that over 20% of the local population speaks three languages or more.
 You’ll usually be addressed in French, but people will quickly switch to English when asked or if they detect an anglophone accent.

 Dollars and cents